Tirke/node-cache-manager-stores/README.md

 # Node cache manager stores

-This is a monorepo containing multiple stores implementation for [cache-manager](https://github.com/node-cache-manager/node-cache-manager).
+This is a monorepo containing multiple stores implementation for [cache-manager](https://github.com/node-cache-manager/node-cache-manager) old versions before the project was reworked to the new cacheable package.

 ## Documentation